solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 #### 2. Create a `sendV0Transaction` helper function

-We'll be sending multiple "version 0" transactions, so let's create a helper function to facilitate this.

-This function should take parameters for a connection, a user's keypair, an array of transaction instructions, and an optional array of lookup table accounts.

-The function then performs the following tasks:
+To handle versioned transactions, we will create a helper function, sendV0Transaction, to simplify the process.
+This function will accept the following parameters:

+- `connection`: The Solana connection to the cluster (e.g., devnet).
+- `user`: The keypair of the user (payer) signing the transaction.
+- `instructions`: An array of TransactionInstruction objects to include in the transaction.
+- `lookupTableAccounts` (optional): An array of lookup table accounts, if applicable, to reference additional addresses.

+This helper function will:

-- Retrieves the latest blockhash and last valid block height from the Solana network
+- Retrieve the latest blockhash and last valid block height from the Solana network.
-- Creates a new transaction message using the provided instructions
+- Compile a versioned transaction message using the provided instructions.
-- Signs the transaction using the user's keypair
+- Sign the transaction using the user's keypair.
-- Sends the transaction to the Solana network
+- Send the transaction to the network.
-- Confirms the transaction
-- Logs the transaction URL on the Solana Explorer
+- Confirm the transaction and log the transaction's URL using Solana Explorer.

 ```typescript
 async function sendV0Transaction(